yeswework/fabrica-dev-kit/README.md

 ## What then? ##

-Instructions on available gulp tasks can be found in the [https://bitbucket.org/yeswework/yww-wp-dev-kit](dev kit readme)
+Instructions on available gulp tasks can be found in the [dev kit readme](https://bitbucket.org/yeswework/yww-wp-dev-kit])